Bile duct obstruction

 - Narrowing of the bile ducts from scarring

-- Injury from gallbladder surgery
+- Injury of a bile duct from gallbladder surgery

 - Tumors of the bile ducts or pancreas